nhmathis/AccelerateGitTutorial/README.md

 Owner: when you copy the repository this will be your username, the repositories you want to observe, and the branches should stay as is.

 ## Linking rules.
 Accelerate uses linking rules to connect each tool.
 In this scenario for github we will used them to link the issues and pull requests.
+We only have one link rule in this tutorial, since we are connecting issues and pr within github.

 ## Reports.